 The new hedge accounting rules will align the accounting for hedging instruments more closely with the Group’s risk management practices.
 As a general rule, more hedge relationships might be eligible for hedge accounting, as the standard introduces a more principles-based approach.
-As at the end of year 2016, the Group has no open cash flow hedge relationships with changes in fair value accounted in equity.
+The Group has no open cash flow hedge relationships with changes in fair value accounted in equity.
 Accordingly, the Group does not expect a significant impact on the accounting for its hedging relationships.

 The new standard also introduces expanded disclosure requirements and changes in presentation.
 These are expected to change the nature and extent of the Group’s disclosures about its financial instruments particularly in the year of the adoption of the new standard.